· By Ryan Solberg, Broker #BK3354351

 Medical City Growth Impact

-The medical city is Lake Nona's permanent growth engine.
+Medical City is Lake Nona's durable growth engine.
 Here's how it drives real estate:

 UCF College of Medicine (2026 Status):

-- Medical residents and fellows: 500+ temporary residents in community
+- Medical residents and fellows add a rotating pool of renters in the community

 Employment Effect on Real Estate:

-- Medical residents rent 2-3 years (predictable turnover)
+- Medical trainees rotate through on 2-3 year cycles (predictable turnover)

 - Average resident age: 35-40

-- Real estate demand scaling with job growth
+- Real estate demand scales with this employment base

 Comparison: Lake Nona vs. Peer Neighborhoods